sebi1412/esphome-ferraris-meter/README.md

 | Parameter | Type | Range | Description |
 | --------- | ---- | ----- | ----------- |
 | `value` | `float` | >=&nbsp;0 | Target value for the energy meter reading in kilowatt hours (kWh) |

+Instead of a fixed numeric value, it is also possible to specify a lambda expression that returns the value to be passed to the action.

 > [!NOTE]
 > Although the sensor for the current meter reading has the unit **Wh (watt hours)**, the action for overwriting the meter reading has the unit **kWh (kilowatt hours)**, as the analog Ferraris electricity meters usually also display the meter reading in this unit.